LionKimbro/lions_internet_office/2021/users/lion/entries/2021-09-06_programming-philosophy.md

 I think instead that what we need to do is create new mediums to express programs in, and then allow for a wealth of programming languages to be expressed from within that medium.

 And so this is what I mean when I say that I am focused on *notation* -- the system and conventions by which we express programs.

+## <a name="fixed">Fixed > Variable</a>

+(Added 2022-04-26)

+When you have a choice between fixing something, and making something variable, configurable, adjustible, ...

+Let the default thinking be: "Make it fixed."
+The more things that vary, the more complex your program will be, and the more things that need to be tested.
+Each configurable option is a cost.

+For example, suppose there is a configuration file of some sort, or a location of a directory.
+Perhaps a root directory should be configurable, -- perhaps! (really: think it through!  each time!) -- but the directories beneath it probably can and should be fixed.
+Unless there's a specific benefit to allowing the user to relocate specific directories, fix them in place.

+Things that are fixed in place are far easier to work with than things that vary, that move around.

+This principle is related to: ["Let Promises Do Their Work."](#promises)

 ## <a name="principles-small">Small Picture Principles</a>
 "Small Picture" principles are principles that have to do with, "OK, how do you write this specific bit of code?"